 When to Wear Which Color

-Wear your red stole at Holy Week services, on Pentecost, at ordinations and installations, and on services that commemorate the death of a Christian martyr.
+Wear red at Holy Week services, on Pentecost, at ordinations and installations, and on services that commemorate the death of a Christian martyr.

-Wear your green stole whenever none of the above colors applies, mainly after Epiphany Day but before Ash Wednesday, and after Pentecost Sunday but before the first Sunday of Advent.
+Wear green whenever none of the above colors applies, mainly after Epiphany Day but before Ash Wednesday, and after Pentecost Sunday but before the first Sunday of Advent.

 Use these color guidelines for chasubles, too.